mmmangooo/Milestone-Project2/TESTING.md

 #### During testing

-* While testing the site on mobile device issues with how the site was displaying on Iphone6S and IphoneX where discovered: Both these models had previously been tested for responsiveness in the dev tools in Chrome web browser without issues.
-The following was tried for fixing the issue:
+* While testing the site on mobile device issues with how the site was displaying on Iphone6S and IphoneX where discovered: The landing page had vertical overflow, the images on info pages where vertically stretched and the text box on the map page had the text overflowing and causing horizontal scrollbar on the page.
+  Both these IPhone models had previously been tested for responsiveness in the dev tools in Chrome web browser without issues.
+The following was tried for fixing the issues:

    * Setting meta content value in html head to maximal-scale=1.0 instead of initial-scale=1.0